|

 Don't miss this opportunity to earn CME credits, network with your colleagues and gain a wealth of practical information on cutting-edge pediatric health topics.
 For questions or more information, call 312.227.7411/7432 or e-mail cpinto@luriechildrens.org or svcardona@luriechildrens.org.

-Pediatric Pearls ENT is a virtual program
+Pediatric Pearls Fall 2.0 is a full-day virtual program

-Pediatric Pearls Spring is a virtual program
+Pediatric Pearls Winter is a half-day virtual program

-| Formats Available: 2023-2024 Pediatric Pearls Series WINTER/SPRING/ENT
+Formats Available: 2024-2025 Pediatric Pearls Series Fall / Fall 2.0 / Winter

-In-Person Event | Overview
+In-Person Event

 This course is approved for live credit only.
 It will not be streamed or recorded.